Our Services

 There's no hard cutoff for everyone, but sleep specialists generally agree:

-If you consistently dream within minutes of falling asleep, especially if you have daytime sleepiness or muscle weakness, it’s worth investigation.
+If you consistently dream within minutes of falling asleep, especially if you have daytime sleepiness, muscle weakness, or if these episodes are distressing, it's worth investigation.

 Possible Causes of Rapid REM Onset